StudioEtrange/tango/README.md

     ```

-* Plugin code will be executed inside each attached services
+* Plugin will be executed inside each attached services
 * Predefined plugins are in `pool/plugins` folder
 * You can define your own plugins in your app by putting executable files in a `pool/plugins` folder of the app

 ----
-## SCRIPTS
+## Scripts

     * These are scripts and are executed directly into the host within the context of tango app.
 (Meaning they are sourced)
     * Scripts files must not have extension.
 They are located in `pool/scripts` folder